kenmccann/advanced-tier-offering/README.md

 ## Showing the relationship between Aqua capabilities

-At a high level, Aquasec can be configured to scan container images from several supported container registries.
+At a high level, Aqua can be configured to scan container images from several supported container registries.

 The Venn diagram below represents the relationships between each of the Aqua Components.

 [insert diagram]

-Naturally, vulnerability scanning cannot happen without integrating the customer’s container registries, and image scanning is dependent upon those registries existing within the Aquasec console.
+Naturally, vulnerability scanning cannot happen without integrating the customer’s container registries, and image scanning is dependent upon those registries existing within the Aqua console.

-By default, Aquasec provides an existing container registry integration out of the box, which is Docker Hub.
+By default, Aqua provides an existing container registry integration out of the box, which is Docker Hub.
 This can be used to scan public images and is a good starting point to show customers if they want to see this work out of the box.

 Additionally, no Image Assurance policies can be applied to images from a repo, without a container registry existing, after the results of an image being pulled and scanned from the image repo within the registry for a particular image.

-Aquasec provides a set of baseline Image Assurance Policies out of the box, that provide several controls that are applied to the images from the repositories in each container registry.
+Aqua provides a set of baseline Image Assurance Policies out of the box, that provide several controls that are applied to the images from the repositories in each container registry.

 ## Registry Integration